aswinkumar863/smarty-vscode-support/README.md

 ![Netbeans Theme](images/netbeans-theme-preview.png)

-Copy the following into your user `settings.json`
+Copy and Paste the following into your user `settings.json`

 ```
 "editor.tokenColorCustomizations": {